CAN Chiropractic care HELP THE SYMPTOMS OF Arthritis

 How can Chiropractic Care help Arthritis?

-Our team of professional chiropractors focus on restoring and maintaining movement and functioning of the musculoskeletal system.
+Our team of Townsville chiropractors focus on restoring and maintaining movement and functioning of your musculoskeletal system.

-While many of the different types of arthritis are not actually caused by spinal problems, by removing the musculoskeletal changes that occur secondary to the arthritis, chiropractic could help to reduce your symptoms.
+Most types of arthritis are not caused by spinal problems however by removing the musculoskeletal changes that occur secondary to the arthritis, chiropractic could help to reduce your symptoms.

-We aim to achieve this by improving the movement in the joints, minimise pain experienced and relax tight muscles.
+We aim to achieve this by improving the movement in the joints and relaxing tight and spasmed muscles.

-Chiropractic care coupled with a balanced diet and a personalised exercise program may slow the progression of your arthritis and reduce the need for symptom related drugs.
+Chiropractic care coupled with a balanced diet and a personalised exercise program may help control the musculo-skeletal changes associated with your arthritic condition.

 Find out if Chiropractic can help your Arthritic Pain